Updated on May 20, 2025.

 Overcoming treatment obstacles

-In many cases, the three-pronged approach to COPD management can be a lot for one person to keep track of on their own, so don’t be afraid to speak up if you need help staying on top of it all.
+In many cases, the three-pronged approach to COPD management can be a lot for one person to keep track of on their own.
+So, don’t be afraid to speak up if you need help staying on top of it all.
 Start with these tips:

-Learn how to properly administer your medication.
 Many COPD medications are designed for you to breathe directly into your lungs.
 This is usually accomplished with the use of a device like an inhaler or a nebulizer.
 What makes things complicated is that there are various types of these devices available, and each works slightly differently.
-So if you don’t know how to use yours properly, you may not be getting the full dosage you need.
-It’s important to consult your healthcare provider every step of the way if you need help integrating your medication into your daily life.
+If you don’t know how to use yours properly, you may not be getting the full dosage you need.
+It’s important to consult your HCP every step of the way if you need help integrating your medication into your daily life.

-Ask questions.
-Since COPD is a progressive disease, you may need to make adjustments to your treatment plan over time.
+Since COPD is a progressive disease, you may need to adjust your treatment plan over time.
 As a result, new questions may crop up.
-Don’t be afraid to speak up if you need clarification on how to properly manage your condition at any step along your treatment path.
+Don’t be afraid to ask for clarification on how to properly manage your condition at any time during treatment.

 Stick with the plan